JohnnyBeCrafting/JG_Reads_Eloquent_JS/chapter_1/recap.md

 # Values, Types, Operators

 ## Data
 Data can be read, modified, or created.
-This way of thinking about data informs the way apps are created (as you can create, delete, edit/update content).
+This way of thinking about data informs the way apps are created (as you can read, create, delete, edit/update content).

 There's a lot of data in a computer's memory.
-There's even more if you include the computer's hard-disk.

 > A typical computer has 30 billion bits

 *Whoa, what's a bit?*

-Before we answer that, think about the cells in our body.
-We have a lot of them flowing about.
-Our bodies intelligently allocate the amount of cells that are available and make tissues, organs, and organ-systems out of them.
+Before we answer that, think about the cells in your body.
+You have a lot of them moving about.
+Your body intelligently allocates the amount of cells available in order to make tissues, organs, and organ-systems out of them.

 Not all organ systems are the same (some are for breathing, some for digesting food).
 But they're all made of cells.

- *Now back to bits*

-Data is stored in binary units called bits.

-Bits describe things in terms of two.
-Something can be *true or false*, a *high-signal or weak-signal*, *on or off*.

-Bits are stored in binary units.
-Numbers can be expressed in bits.

-Think of the number 15.
-If we were to express it as a decimal unit, we'd do the following procedure:

-> 15 is the result of 10 available numbers in the "tens" place, plus 10 available numbers in the "ones" place.
-Each base in the decimal system moves up by a power of 10.

-As you move up in base, there's additional "room" for numbers by a factor of that base.

-> 115 is the result of 100 available numbers in the "hundreds" place, plus 10 available numbers in the "tens" place, plus 10 available numbers in the "ones" place.

-How does this look like in binary?

-Now let's take 15 and describe it in the binary system.
-Whereas each factor in the decimal-number system is of a base of 10, each factor in binary is of a base of 2.

-Binary asks the following questions: In the 0 place is there room for a number?
-If so,

-> 1111

-There are 4 bits of avaialble "space" to get to 15 in binary.

-Data is allocated and stored in the amount of space that's available in working memory and the hard-disk.
-A computer has more than 30 billion bits for allocating this data.

-### JavaScript makes use of this data
-JavaScript groups all this data and assigns them a type of role.
-Some data type serves as text, some will serve as numbers for doing math operations, some will be used as true/false operators for doing conditional logic, some will be used as data-structures for storing complex data, and some will take inputs and spit out outputs in the form of a function.
+> In the world of computers, a cell is analogous to a bit

+In programming languages, a bit is an atomic unit of data.
+All of the bits that are available in a computer's working memory is split into chunks of data called *values*.

+Each value has a specific "role" to play, much like the organ systems in your body.
+Some values are meant to store numbers, while some store text, and true/false values.
+Other values are more complex and can store bigger pieces of data as well as input/output operations (called functions).
-There's only so much space to go around for each type of data.

-> Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of memory.
+> There's only so much space to go around for each type of value.
+Every value has to be stored somewhere, and if you want to use a gigantic amount of them at the same time, you might run out of memory.

-Data is recycleable.
-If you're not using a piece of data-type, it will be recycled for other values to use.
+Let's explore these different value roles:

-#### Numbers
+### Numbers

 Javascript has 64 bits of storage available for a number type.
 There are 2^64 different numbers that can be represented in JS.

-64 bits is a lot of storage for numbers- out of these 64 bits, there are bits allocated for negative, and decimal numbers as well.
+64 bits is a lot of storage for numbers.
+Out of these 64 bits, there are bits allocated for negative, and decimal numbers as well.

 > Many numbers lose some precision when only 64 bits are available to store them.

-##### You can do math operations
+#### You can do math operations

 ```
 1+1